Taliban claim control of Panjshir, opposition says resistance will continue - Up News Info

 Article content

-“We are in Panjshir and our Resistance will continue,” he said on Twitter.
-He also said he was safe, but gave no details on his whereabouts.

-The NRFA’s head of foreign relations, Ali Maisam Nazary, said on Facebook: “The NRF forces are present in all strategic positions across the valley to continue the fight.”

-Taliban spokesman Mujahid said he had been told that Massoud and another resistance leader, former vice president Amrullah Saleh, had escaped to neighboring Tajikistan.
+He said had been told that Massoud and another resistance leader, former vice president Amrullah Saleh, had escaped to neighboring Tajikistan.

 GOVERNMENT SOON